 Last time in Laundry 101, we talked about the right way to wash towels.
-I told you I went to college knowing nothing about how to do my laundry.
-My British roommate saved me.
+I went to college knowing nothing about how to do laundry, but my British roommate saved me.
 Here’s what the Brit taught me about caring for bed linens, including how to pick out my sheets in the first place.
-We never shopped for linens together, but she probably could see that nobody else was going to teach me these things, and took it upon herself to do the job.
-(Thanks, Sarah!)

 I like my sheets to be crisp and tightly tucked into the bed.
 I can’t stand loose, rumply sheets.
 If you prefer softer sheets, this post is still for you.
 But you will need to make a different decision at the store (think t-shirt sheets, not 100% cotton).

 Taking care of your linens will be easier if you read the care labels before you buy.

 If you like soft sheets, check out the flannels, the silks, or the t-shirt sheets.
 (I love flannel sheets but hate sleeping on flannel pillowcases, so I just use a crisp pillowcase for my pillow.
 Don’t be afraid to mix and match if that suits your taste!)

 Sheets are hard to keep clean.
 The scientific stats are a little icky, but the average adult sweats a pint or so a night while sleeping, pillowcases get greasy, and that’s just the beginning.
 This means you want sheets you can wash with hot water so you can get them really clean.

 Eventually, you’ll want to sanitize those sheets.
 To do this, you need to either 1.
 Use really hot water (my washer has a “sanitary high heat” setting) or 2.
 Use bleach.
 Read your care label and see what it says about hot water and bleach, preferably before you leave the store.